Kelly Stewart - Psychotherapist, MA, MBACP

 - Low self-esteem

 If you like what you’ve read here, please do get in touch to arrange an initial session.
-First sessions cost £25.
-After the first session, my current fee for all subsequent sessions is between £50 and £60.
+First sessions cost £30.
+After the first session, my current fee for all subsequent sessions is from £50 at Clapham South and £60 at Old Street.

 Maps & Directions